Anthony Rizzo: 2017

-With the Cubs in a season-long slump and playing .500 baseball, Manager Joe Maddon inserted the power-hitting Rizzo into the lead-off spot in an away game against the New York Mets on June 13.
-In the next seven games, the Cubs went 5–2 and Rizzo hit 4 home runs (3 to lead off a game).
-By June 20, Rizzo had reached base in the first inning in his first seven games as a leadoff hitter and became the first player to reach safely to start the first inning in his first seven career leadoff appearances in over half a century of Major League baseball.
+With the Cubs in a season-long slump and playing .500 baseball, manager Joe Maddon inserted the power-hitting Rizzo into the leadoff spot in an away game against the New York Mets on June 13.
+In the next seven games, the Cubs went 5–2, and Rizzo hit 4 home runs (3 to lead off a game).
+By June 20, Rizzo had reached base in the first inning in his first seven games as a leadoff hitter and became the first player to reach safely to start the first inning in his first seven career leadoff appearances in over 50 years in the majors.
 He had 12 hits in 28 at-bats with 10 RBIs and hit .430 during the streak.
-Rizzo finished second behind the Nationals Ryan Zimmerman in a tight race for starting NL first baseman in the 2017 All-Star Game.
+Rizzo finished second behind the Nationals Ryan Zimmerman in a tight race for starting NL first baseman in the All-Star Game.
 On September 2, Rizzo became the fourth Cubs players to hit at least 30 home runs, 30 doubles, and 100 RBIs in three or more seasons; the others were Hack Wilson, Billy Williams, and Sammy Sosa.

 For the season, he batted .273/.392/.507 with 32 home runs and 109 RBIs.
 He led the majors in hit by pitch, with 24.

 Rizzo had a disappointing postseason.
-In 37 at-bats he had one home run in 5 hits, 6 RBIs and an anemic batting average of .135.
-On October 27 Rizzo was named as the 2017 recipient of the Roberto Clemente Award for his charity's work to find a cure for childhood cancer.
+In 37 at-bats, he had one home run in 5 hits, 6 RBIs and an anemic batting average of .135.
+On October 27, Rizzo received the Roberto Clemente Award for his charity's work to find a cure for childhood cancer.
 Of winning the award, Rizzo said, "This is amazing.
 The greatest award you can win.
 It will go front and center in front of anything I've ever done."

 2018

 On April 10, 2018, Rizzo was placed on the disabled list for the first time in his MLB career, due to a back issue.
 Prior to a May 23 game against the Cleveland Indians, Rizzo ranked fourth in Cubs franchise history with 17 home runs during interleague play.
 On July 23, Rizzo convinced Cubs manager Joe Maddon to let him make his first career pitching appearance.
 It took him two pitches to retire A. J. Pollock of the Arizona Diamondbacks on a fly out to center field.

-Rizzo finished his 2018 campaign batting .283 with 25 home runs and 101 RBIs in 153 games, and was 3rd in the major leagues in hit by pitch, with 20.
+Rizzo finished 2018 batting .283 with 25 home runs and 101 RBIs in 153 games, and was third in the major leagues in hit by pitch, with 20.
 Tied for Gold Glove Award votes with Atlanta Braves first baseman Freddie Freeman, Rizzo received the award for the second time in his career.

 2019

 In 2019, Rizzo hit .293/.405/.520 with 27 home runs and 94 RBIs.
 He led the major leagues in times hit by a pitch with 27.
-He also received his third career Gold Glove Award.
+He also received his third Gold Glove Award.